-- Lucidchart will open in a new browser tab/window, and you will be prompted to set up your team.
+Lucidchart will open in a new browser tab/window, and you will be prompted to set up your team.
 See the sections below for instructions on adding users by domain, setting up Google SSO, and user provisioning.

 If you see the following pink banner on your "Manage G Suite" page do the following to update your G Suite permission for Lucidchart: